tdownie0/music-theor-ease/topics/Website_Setup/ch3.md

 | Gruvbox Theme                     | jdinhlife     | Color theme for our editor (Gruvbox Dark Hard is an option, but any theme will be helpful).     |
 | GitHub Copilot                    | GitHub        | AI auto-completions, as well as other capabilities.
 A GitHub account may be needed to use this. |

-There are several more extensions you can download as well, but this should be enough to get us up and running.
-To change keyboard shortcuts you can actually go to your "File" tab at the top left of your screen, then select "Preferences", and then "Keyboard Shortcuts".
-Once you do this you can type something like "Prettier" into the top search bar and you will see the keybinding associated with it.
-Personally I use "Shift + Alt + F" for my own keybinding (which is the default), and you are free to change this to whatever is comfortable for you.
-I find that this does not interfere with my other keybindings.
-You will find many chances to use this as we work on our files.
-You are also free to google examples of these extensions and follow along with videos demonstrating their usages, though you may get enough experience first-hand as you work along with this.
+There are several more extensions that can be download as well, but these should be enough to get us up and running.
+As a note, another way of navigating to "Keyboard Shortcuts" is by selecting the "File" tab at the top left of VS Code window, then selecting "Preferences".
+Once here we can type something like "Prettier" into the top search bar and we will see the keybinding(s) associated with it.
+The default should be `Shift + Alt + F`, but this is free to be changed to whatever is the most comfortable.
+Often a case for switching key bindings would be if it interferes with another existing binding.
+There will be many opportunities for us to use this "Prettier" key binding as we work on our files.
+Googling examples of these extensions and following along with videos demonstrating their usages may also prove useful.
+In addition, having firsthand exposure to their capabilities will help with cementing our understanding of their uses.

 ## Up and Running